Billboard: Legal restrictions

 In São Paulo, a city of twelve million in Brazil, Billboards and advertising on vehicles have been banned since January 2007.
 It also restricted the dimensions of advertising on shop fronts.

 In British Columbia, a province of Canada, billboards are restricted to 300m away from roadways, the government also retains the right to remove any billboard it deems an unsafe distraction.

 In Toronto, a city of over 2 and a half million in Canada, a municipal tax on billboards was implemented in April 2010.
 A portion of the tax will help fund arts programs in the city.

-In Sweden there is a general ban against billboards within the road area (typically the road plus ditch), except for standardized signs such as gas station, restaurant or hotel.
-But there is no ban against them outside the road, if the landowner approves.
+In Sweden, there is a general ban against billboards within the road area (typically the road plus ditch), except for standardized signs such as gas stations, restaurants, or hotels.
+But there is no ban against them outside the road if the landowner approves.
 Many farmers along major routes earn some money from such signs.

 Usages

 Highway

-Many signs advertise local restaurants and shops in the coming miles, and are crucial to drawing business in small towns.
+Many signs advertise local restaurants and shops in the coming miles and are crucial to drawing business in small towns.
 One example is Wall Drug, which in 1936 erected billboards advertising "free ice water".
 The town of Wall, South Dakota, was essentially built around the many thousands of customers per day those billboards brought in (20,000 in 1981).
-Some signs were placed at great distances, with slogans such as "only 827 miles to Wall Drug, with FREE ice water."
+Some signs were placed at great distances, with slogans such as "Only 827 miles to Wall Drug, with FREE ice water."
 In some areas the signs were so dense that one almost immediately followed the last.
 This situation changed after the Highway Beautification Act was passed; the proliferation of Wall Drug billboards is sometimes cited as one of the reasons the bill was passed.
 After the passage of the act, other states (such as Oregon) embarked on highway beautification efforts.

 Railway

-Billboard advertising in underground stations, especially, is perhaps a place where they find a greater degree of acceptability and may assist in maintaining a neat, vibrant and safe atmosphere if not too distracting.
+Billboard advertising in underground stations, especially, is perhaps a place where they find a greater degree of acceptability and may assist in maintaining a neat, vibrant, and safe atmosphere if not too distracting.
 Museum Station, Sydney has mounted restored 1940s billboard panels along the platforms that are in keeping with its heritage listing.